Hastingleigh.com A Genealogy Website /One Place Study Contact e-mail

 [NK] Albert Mills (Click for Details)

-[NK] Arthur Mills (Click for Details)
+[Private] Arthur Mills (Click for Details)

 [2nd Lieutenant] John Edward Mills (Click for Details)

-[Corporal] Philip W Mills (Click for Details)
+[Corporal] Philip William Mills (Click for Details)

 [Gunner] William Henry Neame (Click for Details)

-[Bombadier] Shirley Arthur Thomas John Norrington (Click for Details) // click photo to view it on a new page and click again to enlarge
+[Bombadier] Shirley Arthur Thomas John Norrington (Click for Details)

 [NK] John Edward Norris (Click for Details)